Music has always had the power to influence and shape public opinion, especially in political campaigns.

 The best way to ensure that your chosen songs resonate with voters is to select ones they already know.

-When people recognize a song they know and like, they tend to pay more attention and be more engaged with what is being said.
+When people recognize a song they know and like, they tend to pay more attention and engage more with the message.

 Plus, if you pick popular music, there’s a good chance it will be shared on social media—which can boost your campaign!